Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Feasibility demonstration at the CRYRING@ESR

 \section{Feasibility demonstration at the CRYRING@ESR}

 The primary goal of this work is to establish neutron-induced reaction measurements on short-lived nuclei.
 Therefore, the ion storage ring, into which the neutron target will be incorporated, has to fulfill several principal requirements.
 Straightforwardly, it has to be coupled to a radioactive-ion beam production facility.
 The collision energy of the stored ions and thermal neutrons is defined by the kinetic energy of the ions.
-Hence, it shall be able to store and manipulate ion beams at low kinetic energies ideally down to a few tens of keV/u for astrophysical applications.
+Hence, it should be able to store and manipulate ion beams at low kinetic energies ideally down to a few tens of keV/u for astrophysical applications.
 It is worth mentioning that most $s$-process branching nuclei measurements carried out with conventional TOF techniques are limited in the neutron-energy range up to 1-10\,keV\,\cite{Domingo25} and the inverse-kinematics methodology proposed here is thus an excellent complementary approach for these cases.

-Although several projects have been discussed in the past\,\cite{Steck-2020, Litvinov-2023}, the low-energy storage ring CRYRING@ESR\,\cite{Lestinsky-2016} at the GSI Helmholtz Center for Heavy Ion Research (GSI) in Darmstadt is the only suitable facility presently in operation worldwide.
-Whereas proof-of-concept experiments can be demonstrated with the CRYRING@ESR, a specially designed ion storage ring would boost the overall performance by several orders of magnitude (see Sec.\,\ref{sec:future}).
+Although several projects have been discussed in the past\,\cite{Steck-2020, Litvinov-2023}, the low-energy storage ring CRYRING@ESR\,\cite{Lestinsky-2016} at the GSI Helmholtz Center for Heavy Ion Research in Darmstadt is the only suitable facility presently in operation worldwide.
+Whereas proof-of-concept experiments can be demonstrated with the CRYRING@ESR, a specially designed future ion storage ring is required to boost the overall performance by several orders of magnitude (see Sec.\,\ref{sec:future}).